mochoabuilds/-cognition-/README.md

 ## SANDBOX
 + Reliability planning: recovering gracefully from internet/power outages
 + How will the profits that accrue from increasing automation be reinvested back for collective gain?
++ How can we make autonomous checkout an experience we didn't know we wanted, but suddenly can't live without?

 ## BIBLIOGRAPHY
 + The Great Good Place by Roy Oldenburg (1989)